 One of the worst things to happen with your plumbing is for the drains to become smelly.
-When you are brushing your teeth, or doing the washing up, the worst thing you want is a foul smell coming up from the plughole.
-Some smells can be easily remedied, whereas others may require a professional.
+When you are brushing your teeth or doing the washing up, the worst thing you want is a foul smell coming up from the plughole.
+Some smells can be easily remedied, whereas others may require a drain service professional.
 In this post, we’ll go through the easiest solutions to your smelly drains.

 The most common cause of a smelly kitchen sink tends to be food blockages within the pipework.
-One easy solutions is to simply buy some drain unblocker and pour that down the plughole.
+One easy solution is to simply buy some drain unblocker and pour that down the plughole.
 The best time to do this is last thing at night so that it can sit overnight.
 In the morning, remember to rinse away with warm water!

 Sometimes the kitchen sink can also become blocked with fat and grease and sometimes the easiest solution is to pour a few kettle fulls of boiling water down the sink to try and dislodge it.
 By doing this, it heats up and melts the solidified fat and moves it through the pipework.
 After you have poured these down the sink, leave the hot tap running for a few minutes to push the fat through the rest of the pipe to make sure it doesn’t just solidify further down the drain.